NYU-Molecular-Pathology/Methylation/README.md

  `>>>>CURRENT Runs~~~~~ and 3) >>>>>CLINICAL Current Run`<br />
  3. Here, you can click on the RD-number of choice and then select "Upload html file" under the methylation menue<br />
  4. Optionally, you can also select "Add / Edit Records" menu in the left sidebar and find your RD-number in the "Search query" field<br />
- 5. To upload the sample classifier details, on the Desktop, there will be a run folder created containing a csv file named \<run_id\>_Redcap.csv, this file can be uploaded in the import tab of REDCap under *Data Import Tool* in the sidebar.
-Additionally, this file is copied to: `/Volumes/CBioinformatics/Methylation/Clinical_Runs/csvRedcap/\<run_id\>/\<run_id\>_Redcap.csv`
+ 5. To upload the sample classifier details, such as the values and scores, a csv file named &lt;run_id&gt;_Redcap.csv is saved on the Desktop in a folder a run folder created named with the &lt;run_id&gt;.
+This file can be uploaded in the import tab of REDCap under *Data Import Tool* in the sidebar.
+The folder will also contain a &lt;run_id&gt;_samplesheet.csv file used in the run derived from the .xlsm file.<br />
+ Additionally, this file is copied to: `/Volumes/CBioinformatics/Methylation/Clinical_Runs/csvRedcap/&lt;run_id&gt;/&lt;run_id&gt;_Redcap.csv`<br />
 </details>

 <details>